fenago/postgres-course/md/Lab_3.md

 ```

-For extra practice, follow the execution using the debugger in pgAdmin
+For extra practice, follow the execution using the debugger in pgAdmin.
-or OmniDB.

 The `CALL` statement can also be used to
 call functions that return void, but other than that, functions and